-The Sisters of Charity Foundation provides a unique tertiary scholarships program specifically for young people who have lived in out-of-home care, and are financially disadvantaged.
+The Sisters of Charity Foundation provides a unique Tertiary Scholarship Program specifically for young people who have lived in out-of-home care and are financially disadvantaged.

 Making tertiary education possible

 Financial support is provided so that scholarship recipients can afford study expenses such as textbooks, and also the cost of living on their own with no parental support.
 It means they can study without needing to hold down multiple jobs at the same time.

 Sisters of Charity Foundation Tertiary Scholarships are currently in place at The University of Queensland, The University of Sydney, Australian Catholic University, The University of Notre Dame, Western Sydney University, the University of NSW, The University of Melbourne, and Deakin University.
 We also have TAFE scholarship students at the following NSW locations: Eora, Petersham, and Randwick; and The Gordon in Geelong, Victoria.

 Shantell Bennett, a recipient of a Sisters of Charity Foundation Tertiary Scholarship at ACU, is now two years into her Bachelor of Nursing.
 She explains, “Never in a million years would I have had the opportunity to attend university without this amazing scholarship.
 Foster children often don’t have anyone cheering for them and they are looked upon as burdens to society.
 Sisters of Charity Foundation Tertiary Scholarship recipients have the opportunity to break stereotypes for other young adults like me who are labeled a ‘foster child’ and thought of in a negative way.
 I am so happy that other young people will be able to also have this very real opportunity to turn their lives around.”